 This framework was originally developed by the Berkeley Vision and Learning Center, as well as community contributors, and later backed up by Nvidia.
 This framework is highly optimized to run faster on NVIDIA GPU’s, so that is an aspect that should be taken into consideration when deciding to choose this framework.

-On github, is currently followed by 31300 people and counts with 258 distinct contributors.
+On github is currently followed by 31300 people and counts with 258 distinct contributors.

 At the time of writing, no relevant literature regarding music genre classification has been found using this framework.